New York Life Foundation’s Grief Reach - Community Expansion Grant

 - Provide 990 tax returns for the past two years

-- Provide a budget explaining how the requested funds will be used.
-Download a SAMPLE BUDGET AND UPLOAD TO YOUR APPLICATION.
+- Provide a budget detailing specifically how the requested funds will be used.
+Download the required BUDGET FORM AND UPLOAD TO YOUR APPLICATION.

-- Have at least one paid staff person
+- Must have at least one paid staff person

 Excluded Organizations and Areas